TouK/nussknacker/README.md

 ## Flink compatibility

-We currently support only one Flink version (please see flinkV in build.sbt)
+We currently support only one Flink version (more or less latest one, please see flinkV in build.sbt).
+However, it should be possible to run Nussknacker with older Flink version.

+While we don't provide out-of-the-box support as it would complicate the build process, there is separate [repo](https://github.com/TouK/nussknacker-flink-compatibility) with detailed intructions how to run Nussknacker with some of the older versions.